Azure/Edge-infrastructure-quickstart-template/README.md

 * a scalable and extendible repository structure following the DevOps best practice
 * organized variables with the recommended values to boost your initial setup
-* a customizable CD pipeline with automations.
+* a customizable CD pipeline with the automations.

 ### Is This Right for You?